OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-08.md

 ## 1 Corinthians 8:11

-For through your knowledge the one who is weak is ruined, the brother or sister for whose sake Christ died.
+For through your knowledge the one who is weak is harmed, the brother or sister for whom Christ died.

 ## 1 Corinthians 8:12

-And so, by sinning against the brothers and sisters and wounding their conscience when it is weak, you sin against Christ.
+Thus, by sinning against the brothers and sisters and injuring their conscience when it is weak, you sin against Christ.

 ## 1 Corinthians 8:13

-Therefore, if food causes my brother to sin, I will never eat meat again, so that I will not cause my brother to sin.
+Therefore, if food leads my brother to stumble, I will never eat meat again, so that I will not cause my brother to fall.